fluid-project/infusion/README.md

 ###Package Types###

-####Infusion all build####
+####Infusion All Build####

 Will include all of Infusion.
 The source files packaged along with the single concatenated js file will include all of the demos and unit tests.
-This is a good choice if you are trying to learn Infusion
+This is a good choice if you are trying to learn Infusion.

     grunt

 #####Custom Build#####

 Will only include the modules you request, and all of their dependencies, minus any that are explicitely excluded.
-Unlike the all build, none of the demos ore tests are included with a custom package.
+Unlike the "all" build, none of the demos or tests are included with a custom package.

     grunt custom